junesk9/Codes.from.Articles/README.md

 2. ***[At.copilot.v2.2412](https://github.com/junesk9/Codes.from.Articles/blob/main/2026.Tabeta1/At.copilot.v2.2412.R)*** - R script for COPILOT-Seurat analysis of the cotyledon snRNA-seq data, part 2.
 3. ***[At.copilot.v3.2511](https://github.com/junesk9/Codes.from.Articles/blob/main/2026.Tabeta1/At.copilot.v3.2511.R)*** - R script for COPILOT-Seurat analysis of the cotyledon snRNA-seq data, part 3.
 4. ***[At.copilot.v4.2601](https://github.com/junesk9/Codes.from.Articles/blob/main/2026.Tabeta1/At.copilot.v4.2601.R)*** - R script for COPILOT-Seurat analysis of the cotyledon snRNA-seq data, part 4.
-A. The associated transcriptome data are deposit under a NCBI GEO accession [GSE288192](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE288192)
+A. The associated transcriptome data have been deposited in the NCBI GEO [GSE288192](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE288192)

 ***
 ### "HvFUL accelerates the seasonal transition of field-grown barley in the winter"